 WCS Global Mission

 The Wildlife Conservation Society is committed to saving wildlife and wild places worldwide.
 It does so through science, conservation, education and the management of the world’s largest system of urban wildlife parks, led by the flagship Bronx Zoo.
-Together, these activities change attitudes towards nature and help people imagine wildlife and humans living in harmony.
-WCS is committed to this mission because it is essential to the integrity of life on earth.
-Wildlife Conservation Society has furthered its global mission in India since 1988 through activities of its staff and partners.
+WCS is committed to this mission which it believes is essential to the integrity of life on earth.
+Wildlife Conservation Society has furthered its global mission in India since 1988, beginning with a detailed study of tiger ecology.

-Its roots go back to 1963, to the first-ever scientific study of wild tigers by Dr. George Schaller.
-Following his footsteps, a quarter century later, WCS scientist Dr. Ullas Karanth initiated the first detailed ecological study of tigers in India employing radio telemetry at Nagarahole, Karnataka.
-This single research project in Nagarahole has today grown into a successful country wide effort to understand and save India’s national animal.
+The India program can be traced back to 1963, to the first-ever scientific study of wild tigers by Dr. George Schaller.
+Two decades later, WCS scientist Dr. Ullas Karanth initiated the first detailed ecological study of tigers in India employing radio telemetry at Nagarahole in Karnataka.
+This research project went on to become a successful country-wide effort to study and save India’s national animal.

 What We Do